 The spoiler must have a continuous surface no wider than the outside edge of the rear tires.
 The maximum chord measured on the top surface at the center of the car can be 10 in..
 A 1 in. tab or hinge can be added to the leading edge of the spoiler for mounting purposes only.
 A spill plate on each side of the spoiler is allowed and must be mounted parallel to each other vertically and horizontally.
 It can extend no further forward than the rear axle centerline.
-Spill plates are allowed to be no more than 8 in. above and below the forward mounted position of the spoiler when the spoiler is parallel with the ground and extend no more than 2 in. past the end of the spoiler.
+Spill plates are allowed to be no more than 8 in. above and below the forward mounted position of the spoiler.
 Gurney flaps are allowed but cannot extend above or behind the spill plates.
-The design is allowed to fill in the horizontal gap between the leading edge of the spoiler and the body with a plate no farther forward than the centerline of the rear axle.
+The design is allowed to fill in the horizontal gap between the leading edge of the spoiler forward than the centerline of the rear axle.